-This evidence shows that shared decision making improves patient’s satisfaction, involvement in their care and knowledge of their condition.
+- Shared decision making improves a patient’s satisfaction, involvement in their care and knowledge of their condition.

 In drawing together the evidence on shared decision making, and whether it can improve patient outcomes or lead to a more effective allocation of resources, the report highlights gaps in current knowledge.
 It finds that there is no common definition of shared decision making, creating significant challenges in understanding and replicating benefits and drawing conclusions across multiple studies.